Meadow sward (c) Paul Lane

-The highlight of the land we want to buy is Starling Bank - filled with golden wildflowers and grasses.
+The highlight of our new nature reserve is Starling Bank - filled with golden wildflowers and grasses.
 Meadow vetchling, sweet vernal grass, yellow rattle and burnet saxifrage mix with cowslips and wild onion to support bees, crickets, butterflies and myriad other insects.
 In turn, these are food for all the birds, bats and other wildlife moving through the pathwork landscape of the commons.

 A landscape shaped by humans